 ONE is bound to give useless solutions to the South China Sea conflict if one doesn’t take seriously how international relations work.
-A lot of our politicians aren’t doing that.
+A lot of our politicians are doing that.

 Flowing from this sad fact are attempts to look good to our people by suggesting “solutions” — diplomatic protests, arbitration case, seek a UN General Assembly resolution.
 These “solutions” don’t make us any different from the Red Queen in Alice in Wonderland who had to run faster just to remain in place.
 In other words, these “solutions” are mere attempts to look as if you’re doing something that change things rather than just a spectacular display of activities that will not resolve the dispute.

 I wonder how many of the current commentators on our dispute with China really read the arbitration decision.
 One of the things emphatically stressed in the decision on the jurisdiction of the case, released on October 29, 2015, is that the case will not resolve questions of territorial sovereignty.